bnpannell/MEIS_Methodology/README.md

   - Accepted values: The target state of the study, in upper case wrapped in double quotes
     -Example: "CALIFORNIA"

-###User-Generated Employment File Variables
+### User-Generated Employment File Variables
 - res_mult:
-  - Accepted values: the multiplier to calculate full time employment numbers from military reserves in decimal format.
+  - Accepted values: the multiplier to calculate full time equivalent numbers of military reserves in decimal format.
     - Example: 0.1825
 - national_sus_dhs:
-  - Accepted values: the number of suppressed federal employees in integer format.
+  - Accepted values: the number of suppressed federal Department of Homeland Security employees in integer format.
     - Example: 155282
 - sus_dhs_mult:
-  - Accepted values: the multiplier for calculating the number of national suppressed federal employees in the given study region in decimal format.
+  - Accepted values: the multiplier for calculating the number of national suppressed federal Department of Homeland Security employees in the given study region in decimal format.
     - Example: .142
 - acs:
   - Accepted values: the properly formatted name (in "") of the file containing needed ACS data after downloading and renaming.
     - Example: "2019_ACS.xlsx"
 - dod_shares:
-  - Accepted values: the properly formatted name (in "") of the file containing data for the % of each county that is in each Congressional District for the study state.
+  - Accepted values: the properly formatted name (in "") of the file containing data for the % of each county that is in each congressional district for the study state.
     - Example: "DOD_County_Shares.xlsx"
 - fed_prop:
   - Accepted values: the properly formatted name (in "") of the file containing needed federal data after downloading and renaming.